Use of yuan for trade deals seen growing despite volatility, interventions

 Some market players expect that could climb to over 30 percent by the end of this year despite worries of another flare-up in volatility.

-"There are two arbitrage opporunities here.
+"There are two arbitrage opportunities here.
 One is interest rate arbitrage, which will be lasting for the whole of 2016," said Iris Pang, a senior Greater China economist at Natixis.

 Foreign exchange rate differentials may also come into play if the gap between onshore and offshore yuan values widens again, Pang said.